warwickhunter/play/readme.md

 This is a collection of sample and experimental code.
-I use this to learn new things and to play around with various features.
+I use this to learn new things.

 Warwick Hunter 2010-09-11